Privacy Notice & Cookies

 Some of our third party processors may transfer your data outside of the EEA (namely to the United States of America).
 We ensure that it is subject to appropriate data security at all times and implement the right safeguards with these processors.

 Please contact us if you would like more information about how we protect your transferred data.

 Emails: We love to talk to you but we understand that not everybody wants to receive our emails.
 We quite understand if you don’t, but remember that, if you unsubscribe, we won’t be able to send you sale details before anyone else.
 If you decide you’ve had enough Boden in your inbox for now, please update your preferences here or let us know via any of the methods in our Contact Us section.
 It may take around five working days to unsubscribe you.

 Posted Mailing: Thanks, but no thanks.
 If you do not wish to receive any further posted mailings from us, please update your preferences here or get in touch with us via any of the methods in our Contact Us section.
-As catalogues get printed in advance, it can take up to eight weeks for you to unsubscribe.
+As catalogues get printed in advance, it can take up to six weeks for you to unsubscribe.
 But, trust us, we’re on the case.

 Third Parties: If you don’t want us to share your data with third parties, you can change this at any time by updating your preferences here.
 Alternatively, tell us via any of the methods in our Contact Us section (please quote your account number, which can be found above your address on your latest catalogue).

 Any other issues or queries: If for any reason you can’t update your preferences or have other queries relating to privacy, head to our Contact Us section and we’ll update them for you (we’re nice like that).
 Please make sure you include your full name and address, and your account number if applicable.